 How to Train a Dog Not to Chase Cats: Resolving Common Animal Disputes

-If Hollywood has taught us anything, it’s that cats and dogs can rarely get along.
+If Hollywood has taught us anything, cats and dogs can rarely get along.
 Movies have been made about this common animal dispute, and the characters of these two species have been compared time and time again.
 However, does this mean figuring out how to train a dog not to chase cats in a fight you’ve already lost?
 We beg to differ.